 - Government Legislation – such as with COVID restrictions, leading to delays in warehousing order processing or Border crossings, or inability to visit stores in person during lockdowns

 - Warehouse / Depot Issues – such as a Dangerous Goods (DG) Spillage

 - Natural Disasters – such as flooded roads stopping trucks from accessing usual routes or entering flooded towns

-The above-mentioned hurldes to freight delivery have increased in recent years, most notably since the Pandemic.
-In a Post Covid world, and with an environment where cyber attack, DG incidents and increasing weather evens can cause critical shutdowns for key players in the supply chain, the ability to ensure that you move away from 100% reliance on one carrier, (diversify), becomes more and more compelling.
+The above-mentioned hurdles to freight delivery have increased in recent years, most notably since the Pandemic.
+In a Post Covid world, and with an environment where cyber attacks, DG incidents and increasing weather events can cause critical shutdowns for key players in the supply chain, the ability to ensure that you move away from 100% reliance on one carrier, (diversify), becomes more and more compelling.